jvsteiner/lambdatail/README.md

 You can change the amount of time the service is up by changing the `time` parameter.

+## Using the Exit Node

+Once you invoke the function, the node, called `lambdatail` should appear in your list of Tailscale nodes, and be available as an exit node.
+You can select it like any other node, and use it as an exit node, or anything else you want to use it for.

+## Bonus fun

 You can also pass a 'cmd' parameter to the function to run a command inside the container.
 For example, to run `ls -la` inside the lambda function while it's running, you can run:

 ```